monhacks/crimson/README.md

+# pokecrimson
+The source code for the upcoming Crimson game based on pokeemerald.
+The only reason why this is uploaded is because of technical problems, should RHH staff want to look at my code.

+# Credits
+ShinyDragonHunter - FR/LG content that he ported over to Emerald ipatix - HQ mixer (which I had to custom implement just for Expansion) Pidgey - Debugging, assistance getting to run th TeamAquasHideout/TheXaman - Gen V style Party Menu CyanSMP64 - HG/SS, DPPt, BW1/2 (currently broken/unfinished?)
+Music ports ??? - Battle!
+Professor Oak Theme (fan-made, need to assign Voice Groups)

+# Features
+- HQ Mixer, for better sound and music quality
+- Stadium 1+2 Cries for all Gen 1/2 Pokemon (1 of a kind in the world, Mewtwo only implemented as of this time)
+- 3 regions in the plans (Hoenn currently)
+- Selection of maps from other regions (for catching Legendaries from Gen 4 and above)
+- Mega Evolution
+- Up to Gen VI Pokemon
+- Tera/Gigantamax/Whatever crap from Gen 8+ has been removed

+# TODO: Features need to be implemented
+- Gen 5 Party Summary Screen (when is this going to be public?)
+- Finish/wrap up Sinnoh's Spear Pillar and start other inspired maps from Gen V
+- Make Faraway Island use FR/LG tiles
+- Characters need extra work such as being implemented into the story
+- Porting over Kanto from FR/LG, and (with permission if I can get it granted) Johto from CrystalDust
+- Difficulty Mode and Key System (inspired from BW2)
+- Compatibility for Local Play (maybe when mGBA supports online play...?)
+- JRose11 Mode (for those who want to do challenge runs like JRose11)

 # pokeemerald-expansion

 ### Important: DO NOT use GitHub's "Download Zip" option.
 Using this option will not download the commit history required to update your expansion version or merge other feature branches.
 Instead, please read [this guide](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) to learn how to fork the repository and clone locally from there.